News & Notes

 Commonwealth Primary Care is a physician practice that provides medical services to patients at six offices throughout the Richmond area.
 Originally known as four separate practices – Family Physicians, Henrico Internists, Huguenot Primary Care and Richmond Primary Care – our doctors joined together with the common vision of a privately owned Primary Care group to care for the wellness of individuals and families in the most comprehensive, efficient and convenient way possible.

 Commonwealth Extended Care

-Commonwealth Primary Care is now available to serve your urgent care needs!
-We are pleased to announce the opening of Commonwealth Urgent Care at our 1800 Glenside Drive location for your urgent and after-hours health care needs.
-Commonwealth Urgent Care is open M-F from 11:00AM to 7:30PM, Saturday 9AM to 2PM, and Sunday 12PM to 5PM.
+Commonwealth Primary Care is now available to serve your Extended Care needs!
+We are pleased to announce the opening of Commonwealth Extended Care at our 1800 Glenside Drive location for your urgent and after-hours health care needs.
+Commonwealth Extended Care is open M-F from 11:00AM to 7:30PM, Saturday 9AM to 2PM, and Sunday 12PM to 5PM.
 Please check back soon for more details.

 Requests for Over the Counter Medicine Prescriptions